nautes-labs/website/src/en/guide/user-guide/deployment-results.md

 Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for deploying applications in Nautes, and you have created at least one [pipeline runtime](project-pipeline-runtime.md#create-and-update-pipeline-runtime-api) or [deployment runtime](deployment-runtime.md#create-and-update-deployment-runtime-api).

-You can view the execution results of the pipelines using the Tekton Dashboard and the image repository console, and view the deployment information of the applications using the ArgoCD console and the kubectl command line.
+You can view the pipeline information using the Tekton Dashboard and the image repository console, and view the deployment information of the applications using the ArgoCD console and the kubectl command line.

-## View Pipeline Results
+## View Pipeline

 ### View Resources in Tekton Dashboard